 - Apply for scholarships through the College of Education.

 Inquires about the school psychology programs should be sent to email@example.com.
+You can also contact the program advisor: Sarah Fefer.

 Questions about our APA-accreditation should be directed to the Commission on Accreditation: